-Policy: an articulation of institutional position on issue or activity.
+Policy: an articulation of institutional position on an issue or activity.
 Compliance is mandatory.

 Guidelines: suggested courses of action on a specific issue.
 This can include manuals, handbooks, toolkits etc. Compliance is strongly recommended.